-Operation Excellence - Customer Service Training (online or residential) - Operation Excellence is Family and MWR's standardized customer service training.
+Operation Excellence - Customer Service Training (online, residential or virtual classroom) - Operation Excellence is Family and MWR's standardized customer service training.
 Family and MWR is committed to providing service excellence to our Soldiers and Families that matches the quality of their service and sacrifice.
-This course can be taken online or as a residential classroom course at the local installation.
+This course can be taken online, virtually through DCO or as a residential classroom course at the local installation.
 Contact your local Customer Service Representative for residential classroom course dates and times.
+(See Course Schedule Section for virtual course dates

-NOTEThis course contains streaming video in all modules.
+NOTEThe online course contains streaming video in all modules.
 We have received reports that the video is being blocked at some installations.
-If you are unable to load the videos contained in the course, please notify imcom.academy@us.armv.mil
+If you are unable to load the videos contained in the course, please notify imcom.academy@us.army.mil